AnnaRaman/Milestone-project-1/README.md

 #### Acknowledgements
 I took inspiration from <a href="https://bootstrapious.com/p/how-to-build-a-working-bootstrap-contact-form">Bootstrapious</a> when producing the layout of my contact form.
 I styled and modified the form so it was fitting with my website.
+I used Bootstrap's features from its library to formulate and style my code, particularly with the Accordion feature on the FAQ page.